Want to experience the most adventurous North Woods Maine experience yet?

 When you visit an area, we’re sure you are interested in exploring the best the region has to offer.
 The Lodge pioneered the Moose Safari trip as a unique experience for its guests almost 20 years ago.
 By listening to our guests we have continued to offer excursions that are highly memorable.
 The lodge has hand selected the best guides around and in many cases they are exclusive to us; not just a Maine guide but Master Maine Guides which means they are proficient in multiple areas.
 The Lodge is prepared to handle all your concierge services.

 When you click on a season – you can see activities that are available when you are here.

 View moose in their natural habitat and learn secrets of the North woods

 Considered by many to be the best Moose viewing in the world; enjoy a private canoe journey to a remote mountain pond where our Registered Maine Guide has found secret Moose hangouts.
-Leaving from the Lodge, you’ll drive about 30 minutes into the backcountry where canoes are waiting.
+Leave our Greenville Maine bed and breakfast, you’ll drive about 30 minutes into the back country where canoes are waiting.
 Just imagine paddling on a pristine pond, sighting a large “rock” and then with a loud swish a massive head springs from the water and looks directly at you…it’s a thrill you’ll never forget.
 What attracts moose to bodies of water is the aquatic vegetation that they feed on.
 Along the way you might see deer, loons, osprey, possibly a bald eagle, beaver, snowshoe hare, gray squirrel and even otters.
-Prime moose viewing runs from June to October.

 Float Plane Ride